alexedwards/blogish/README.md

 }
 ```

-This Hash can then be passed to your view file, or wherever else you need to use it.
+If no entry with a matching slug is found, the method returns `nil`.

-### Display multiple posts
+### Displaying multiple posts

 You can also display all entries using the `fetch_all` method.
 This returns an Array of all entries in the directory, sorted with the most recently dated first.